Heart in the Darkness

 He knew his perception was warped.
 Yet he did not see with his eyes, but with his heart.

-He stood in a far-flung street, facing an old and worn concrete building.
+He stood on a far-flung street, facing an old and worn concrete building.
 It must have been built a long time ago, maybe even before Japan’s miraculous recovery from the war.
 It was not a beautiful building, its architecture certainly informed more by cost than anything else, but for many people, it was doubtless home.
 Nagahisa wished he could see it that way.
 That it was more beautiful on the inside, the way people were.
 But he just wasn’t capable, not anymore.

 Behind him, there was a mesh fence that turned several corners, stretching across the property boundaries of several adjacent buildings, each one almost as old as the one in front of him.
 Dim orange light guttered from an old bulb hooked to the building to his left.
 It did little to dispel the darkness, instead creating a spotlight around which the shadows of the buildings seemed to gather.